JanneMattila/www/docs/_posts/2024/08/2024-08-26-chaos-studio-and-aks.markdown

 Next you need to enable the identity of the experiment to have required permissions to perform the configured tasks (e.g., shutdown VM, update NSG, etc.).

-Otherwise you will get an error like this:
+Otherwise, you will get an error like this:
 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/08/26/chaos-studio-and-aks/aks-access-denied.png" %}

 Additionally, when experimenting with AKS, you need to make sure that: